bardog/inapp-purchases/README.md

-# python-in-app-payment
+# python-inapp-purchase
-Python in-app payments validator for Apple AppStore and Google Play
+Python in-app purchase for Apple AppStore and Google Play